DalbergDataInsights/spph-email-report/README.md

 * Creation of the emails

 Consequently, it is impossible to successfully execute the second part until the first part is completed.
 The output of the first part of the program is a json file and for visualisations for each indicator.
-First three visualisations are a scatter plot with district-level overview of the indicator, a barchart with facilities' contribution and reporting scatter plot.
+First three visualisations are a scatter plot with district-level overview of the indicator, a bar chart with facilities' contribution and reporting scatter plot.
 The fourth visualisation is a country-level overview scatter of the indicator.
 The json file contains titles of the figures, which are implemented to emails as figures' captions.
 Output of the second part of the program is emails.